-At Codnor Primary, we understand the importance of preparing our pupils for the future and their lives beyond school.
-We recognise that our pupils are a valuable part of our future community, so our curriculum is specifically designed with the needs of our children in mind.
+We recognise that our children are a valuable part of our future community, so our curriculum is specifically designed with the needs of our children in mind.
 Our curriculum is personalised and unique.
 It takes our children on a journey which provides opportunities for them to develop skills and knowledge - both academic and personal - which will ensure that success is achievable for all, regardless of circumstance.

 We understand the importance of the National Curriculum and ensure that its objectives are organised into well-structured and progressive learning journeys.
 We provide opportunities for pupils to build on, and further develop, their skills and knowledge in preparation for their lives beyond primary school.

 We value the development of the whole child.
 Our children are not just learners - they are explorers, investigators, enthusiasts, performers, decision makers, contributors, creators, role models, members of society, and ultimately the future of our community and the world beyond it.
 Our curriculum provides opportunities in addition to the National Curriculum to build cultural capital and enable children to become well-rounded members of society.

 We achieve the above by structuring our curriculum into three areas of equal value: The National Curriculum, My Place in the World, and Enrichment.
 Running through this, and supporting it, is Behaviour for Learning.

 Alongside the National Curriculum, our Enrichment, Behaviour for Learning and My Place in the World strands were developed as a staff, and in collaboration with parents, pupils, governors and other members of the community.
 We have identified these areas to help us tailor our curriculum to the specific needs of our children: